nicholasren/streamwork-scala3/README.md

 ## sbt project compiled with Scala 3

-Goals: no mutable state in stream work

-### TODO
+### Goals

-first implementation engine
-is there an way to build it without mutable state?
+- Simple stream processing engine that:
+    - have basic concepts in stream processing engine
+        - source, operator, sink
+    - support operations
+        - map
+        - parallelism
+        - fan-out
+        - fan-in
+        - delivery semantics
+        - windowed computation
+        - joining operation
+        - backpressure
+        - stateful operation
+    - can run on multiple machines

 ### Tasks

 - [x] Sink & SinkExecutor
 - [x] Source and SourceExecutor
 - [x] Operator and OperatorExecutor
-- [ ] Topology that connect above components
+- [x] Topology that connect above components
     - [x] construct stream
       - [x]source and sink should be connected via queues
       - [x]source and operator should be connected via queues
     - [x] start streams
-  - [ ] use thread safe queue
+    - [x] use thread-safe queue
     - [ ] stop streams

+### Future

+is there an way to build it without mutable state?